Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: EXPERIMENTS

 \section{EXPERIMENTS}

 Our experimental setup closely follows that of \citet{verma2022calibrated}---but extended to multiple experts.
 For all runs, we report the mean and standard error across $3$ random seeds.
 We perform three types of experiments.
 In the first, we check the system accuracy of the derived consistent surrogate losses in three consequential tasks (Subsection \ref{sec:system-accuracy}): galaxy classification, skin lesion diagnosis, and hate speech detection.
-We find that both surrogates achieve similar accuracies.
+We find that the OvA-trained model often outperforms both the softmax variant and MoE baseline.
 Secondly, we investigate the confidence calibration properties of the surrogates (Subsection \ref{sec: calibration}).
-As hypothesized, the OvA loss results in less calibration error in both of our simulations.
+As hypothesized, the OvA loss results in less calibration error on both simulated and real data (possibly explaining its superior accuracy).
 Lastly, we investigate the efficacy of our conformal ensembling procedure (Subsection \ref{sec:ensemble_results}).
 For the naive statistic, the OvA loss' superior calibration results in appropriately smaller sets.
 For the regularized statistic, both losses perform equally well.
+Our implementations are publicly available at \href{https://github.com/rajevv/Multi_L2D}{https://github.com/rajevv/Multi\_L2D}.